oxodao/arch-ansible-install/README.md

 # Arch Ansible Install

-This is a custom version of https://github.com/jsf9k/ansible-arch-install/
+This is a custom version of https://github.com/jsf9k/ansible-arch-install/ and https://github.com/jsf9k/ansible-home

-## Setup
+## Initial Setup
+Everything in this section relates to the ansible setup in the base directory

 - `yay -S sshpass mkpasswd`
 - Clone this repo
 - Set your machine up in `inventory.yml`